 The main farmhouse is surrounded by beautiful stone buildings full of farming equipment and memorabilia.
 There is also an example of an Edwardian parlour and Victorian gardens.
 Visitors can even enjoy a game of putting on the green and explore the Trowie Trail in the back garden.

 Kirbuster is a unique survivor which gives a fascinating insight into four centuries of family life in Orkney.
-It's also an excellent place to visit if you are researching your Orkney ancestry.
-It's simply a site that should make it onto the 'must see' list for any visitor to Orkney!
+It's also an excellent place to visit if you are researching your Orcadian ancestry.
+It's simply a site that should make it onto the 'must see' list for any visitor to the islands!